captain-yoshi/moveit_serialization/README.md

 - `C4_DEBUG_BREAK` is disabled at runtime in the error handler.

 ## Contribution
-The conversion for decoding/encoding moveit_msgs in yaml-cpp was done by Zachary Kingston and taken from the [robowflex](https://github.com/KavrakiLab/robowflex) project.
+The initial serialization using [yaml-cpp](https://github.com/jbeder/yaml-cpp) was done by Zachary Kingston from the [robowflex](https://github.com/KavrakiLab/robowflex) project.